Black Bean Brownies (vegan)

 What to expect

 TEXTURE/FLAVOR: Soft and fudgy but not too dense.
 This recipe uses more maple syrup than other black bean brownie recipes to balance out the bitterness of the cocoa powder and minimize any possible black bean flavor.
-Black bean brownies will never taste exactly the same as conventional brownies but have a similar fudgy texture and chocolate hit!
+Black bean brownies will never taste exactly the same as regular brownies but have a similar fudgy texture and chocolate hit!

 Simple ingredients you’ll need

-A complete list of ingredients, quantities and instructions are in the gray recipe card at the bottom of this post.
+The full list of ingredient quantities and instructions are in the recipe card at the bottom of this post.

 Notes about the ingredients